 - The Course project will be structured as follows: Introduction, Methodology, Results (or Expected Results), Discussion (which will also highlight problems encountered and how these were dealt with or if the project has not been done, problems likely to be encountered and possible solutions to resolve the problems)

 - Participants can start work on the Course Project anytime but it is highly recommended that they should begin after Tutorial 1 by which time participants would have gone through 6 of the 10 modules (module 11 is optional) of the course and will continue to learn the remaining 4 modules as he/she works on the Course project concurrently.

 - All Course participants will have 2 channels to seek advice and supervision while working on their project:

 - directly emailing the Course tutors (Hersh and KC Lun) and

 - discussing problems and issues relating to their projects on the Course Project Online Forum to be set up on SAKAI, the Course Learning Management System hosted by OHSU.

-- The Course Project deadline is 1 week before Tutorial 2 which takes place at the end of the Course (week 12)
+- The Course Project deadline is 1 week before the Final Examination

 The objectives of the Presentation are:

 - to train participants on confidence to give an oral project presentation,

 - to allow the tutors and their classmates to critique their project and share experience with one another as a learning exercise.